 The mission of the Rhode Island Food Policy Council is to create a more equitable, accessible, economically vibrant, and environmentally sustainable food system.
-We offer this briefing book for candidates for elected office in Rhode Island to learn more about the state's local food system, and as an opportunity to begin discussing how each candidate would lead on these issues.
+We offer this briefing book for elected officials in public office in Rhode Island to learn more about the state's local food system, and as an opportunity to begin discussing how each official would lead on these issues.
 This document is not an exhaustive list of all food system issues, rather it reflects the policy priorities voiced by food system stakeholders over the past year and the priorities laid out in the state food strategy, Relish Rhody.

-We welcome meetings with candidates to discuss these recommendations, and encourage candidates to talk with Rhode Island food system organizations to learn about their specific needs and priorities as well.
+We welcome meetings with elected officials to discuss these recommendations, and encourage them to talk with Rhode Island food system organizations to learn about their specific needs and priorities as well.
 Contact us at info@rifoodcouncil.org to schedule.